AlpriElse/blog/src/content/blog/2025-12-27_notion_with_cursor.md

   - micro-blog
 ---

 Notion is my preferred tool for manipulating tabular data because of its clean UX.
-In the past, the most time consuming part of using Notion has been structuring data into a Notion Database.
+The most time consuming part of using Notion has been structuring data into a Notion Database.
 Notion has a great built-in CSV file importer that lets you cleanly map a CSV's columns to Notion Property Types, but I've found that even getting a cleanly formatted CSV file to be time consuming.

-Surprisingly, it turns out Cursor (and Claude Code) are a great way of getting data into Notion.
+It turns out Cursor (and Claude Code) are a great way of getting data into Notion.
 And I've used this setup for everything from vacation planning to sales prospecting to even hacky evaluations on AI prompts and models.

 Cursor and Claude Code are both tools featuring AI Coding Agents intended for developers building software.
 But the same AI Coding Agents are also great at writing throwaway scripts for pulling data down from APIs, cleanly formatting the data, and uploading it into a Notion Database.